Updated: Nov 30, 2022

 It was Friday night, and the coffee shop was finally closed.
 Maia was relieved; it had been a rough day.
 The crowd had started early that afternoon and barely stopped until an hour before they closed.
-She and her co-worker, Timmy, had been cleaning up for the past hour, and they were finally caught up.
-Now that they weren’t serving any more customers that night, she figured they could have everything completely clean and could leave within half an hour.
+She and her co-worker, Timmy, had been cleaning for the past hour, and they were finally caught up.
+Now that they weren’t serving any more customers that night, she figured they could have everything completely clean and leave within half an hour.

 “I’m so glad we’re finally closed,” Maia said.
 “I thought people would never leave.”

 “We got slammed, didn’t we?”
 Timmy agreed.
 “I swear, some of those people were so rude.
 It’s like if we didn’t get their coffee out fast enough, they’d turn into zombies or something.”

 A few hundred yards away, a group of teenage girls sat by the fountain, laughing loudly.
 The coffee shop closed an hour before the mall; if they stayed until the normal closing time, their employees would never get home in time.
 Maia sighed as she looked at the girls.
 She had been a teenager like that, not too long ago.
 Technically, at two months away from turning nineteen, she still was.
 But her high school days of hanging out at the mall on Friday nights were long over.

 A heavyset, middle-aged man came sauntering into the coffee shop.
 Maia wished they had some sort of gate to let down at closing time to prevent more customers from coming into the shop.
 Despite their lights being out and their hours posted on the entrance, the occasional customer would still come in after closing time.

 “I need a cappuccino,” the man said, not looking either of them directly in the eye.